YaszMoon/FEWDB-week11-README-Generator/sample/README.md

 To get intouch:

-Github Username: ElectricSlide
+Github Username: Meee

-Email: electric@slide.com
+Email: me@this.com